CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

 ### Task 2: Configure replication of Hyper-V VMs

+In this task, you’ll configure replication for your Hyper-V VM to Azure using Azure Migrate.
+You’ll leverage the assessment data from earlier tasks and initiate the replication process.

 1. Once you receive the confirmation that the registration was finalized, browse back to the **Azure Migrate | Servers, databases and web apps (1)** page and then, in the **Migration and modernization** section, select the **Replicate (2)** link.

    ![](../media/azm7-129.png)